Jabu-Mnguni/Jabu-Mnguni.github.io/README.md

 ## Profile Summary

-Third year Information and Communication Technology student at Cape Peninsula University of Technology, specialising in communication networks.
+Final year Information and Communication Technology student at Cape Peninsula University of Technology, specialising in communication networks.
 Seeking a WIL internship to strengthen practical experience in network administration, routing, switching, and IT support.
 Committed to learning, problem solving, and delivering efficient network solutions.

 ---